Can You Make an Offer Without a Pre-Approval Letter?

 What do I have to do to get pre-approved?

-Take the first step towards making a winning offer.
+Take the first step toward making a winning offer.
 Get prequalified online now in fewer than 10 minutes with Guidance Residential.